 Luna.
 Even the emotionally-inept Harry is described as feeling a combination of embarrassment and pity at her good nature and cheer in the face of having no friends and being relentlessly teased.

 Neville can't catch a break.
-Rowling has it out for him - not only because of what happened to his parents, but the fact that in class, all magical backlashes direct back to him.
+Rowling has it out for him not only because of what happened to his parents, but the fact that in class, all magical backlashes direct back to him.

 Dobby.
 "Dobby is used to death threats, sir.
 Dobby gets them five times a day at home."

 Cho Chang.
 Several fanfic writers feel no sympathy for her, but it's hard not to feel sorry for her about her emotional stress after Goblet of Fire.
-And even aside from that, the fact that she's continously dumped on by fans and even the writing of the books (especially when it's in favor of Ginny) earns her some sympathy points.
+And even aside from that, the fact that she's continously dumped on by fans and even the writing of the books (especially when it's in favour of Ginny) earns her some sympathy points.

 Hagrid never saw his mother, he lost his dad at a young age, he was framed for something he didn't do and then he had to watch all his fellow students grow up over the years and become wizards while he tended to the grounds.
 It's easy to see why such an outwardly tough character is sentimental on the inside.

 The dragon in Gringotts.
 It spent all its life without fresh air or humane treatment, forced to guard bank vaults.
 On top of it all, the goblins taught it to associate the sound of clanking metal with intense pain.
 Specifically, being stabbed with red-hot swords.
-A miniature Crowning Moment of Heartwarming is when it takes off into the horizon, able to start a new, proper life.
+A miniature Heartwarming Moment is when it takes off into the horizon, able to start a new, proper life.
 It was the right thing for Hermione to be sentimental about the poor creature.
 The film illustrated this wonderfully by having the dragon pause to breathe in the blissful fresh air before taking off.

-Better on DVD: While the movies don't make complete sense on their own, they make better sense when viewed in a marathon (esp. with the deleted scenes), especially since the installments are released one or two years apart, which adds up quite quickly.
+Better on DVD: While the movies don't make complete sense on their own, they make better sense when viewed in a marathon (esp. with the deleted scenes), especially since the instalments are released one or two years apart, which adds up quite quickly.
 It's a bit much to expect someone who didn't rewatch the series on DVD to remember Gryffindor's sword after eight years.

 Giant spiders suddenly attacking in the final battle of the final film.
 This was in the book, and it made only slightly more sense there.